srl-labs/sros-anysec-macsec-lab/README.md

 ```

 > [!NOTE]
-> Note for WSL deployments: For WSL deployments you need to set the following environment variable prior to the lab deployment.
+> For Windows WSL and macOS OrbStack deployments you need to set the following environment variable prior to the lab deployment.
 > ```bash
 > # Export env var => To remove use: unset PANEL_PORT
 > export PANEL_PORT=4173